 As an expressive arts therapist, I am passionate about supporting people to heal, grow and discover who they are through the arts (visual arts, music, dance/movement, drama, sandplay, poetry, creative writing, journaling, etc).
 I have a strong personal background in the arts, including music, drawing, painting, ceramics, collage, multi-media art, photography, and dance.
 I also have had a personal daily meditation practice since 1987 and yoga since 2003.

-I am a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors, and a member of both the American Art Therapy Association and the International Expressive Arts Therapy Association.
+I am a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors, and a member of the International Expressive Arts Therapy Association.

 I work in a very client-centred way, taking the lead from you and using what is happening between us in the sessions to support you to explore the issues you bring and help you move forward.
 I have a particular interest in the connection between body, mind and spirit, and completed a two-year post-qualifying training in somatic psychotherapy.
 I also have a strong interest in creativity and in creative arts therapies and have co-facilitated weekly expressive arts therapy groups in a variety of settings since 2009.